 When you develop shoulder pain, especially in cases where moving your arms hurts, chances are you have a rotator cuff injury.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands, Texas, have extensive experience treating rotator cuff problems, including performing minimally invasive arthroscopic surgery when needed to ensure you regain optimal strength and function.
+Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, have extensive experience treating rotator cuff problems, including performing minimally invasive arthroscopic surgery when needed to ensure you regain optimal strength and function.
 If you have questions about shoulder pain or need to schedule an appointment, use online booking or call the office today.

 The rotator cuff refers to four muscles and their tendons that are responsible for stabilizing your shoulder joint while allowing for full range of arm motion.